bgabbasov/menta-0.3/doc/design-specification/simulation-way2Think.md

 ## Workflow

-For each node in inbound Incident description SemanticNetwork find the map to node in the Domain SemanticNetwork via(through) concepts of the KnowledgeBase.
+Each node of inbound Incident description [SemanticNetwork] mapped to a node in the [Domain](knowledge.md#Domain) SemanticNetwork via(through) concepts of the KnowledgeBase, modeling current situation described in Incident via Domain terms.
+Default values are set using Domain concepts, and then clarified/confirmed via [Clarification process](clarification-process.md)

-## OWL example, see Simulation section
+## OWL example, see Simulation concept

 [Example in OWL](https://raw.github.com/menta/menta-0.3/master/doc/design-specification/owl/SemanticNetwork_UserReceivedWrongApplication.owl)